Megapixel99/CAS-Authentication-User/README.md

 // This route will de-authenticate the client with the Express server and then
 // redirect the client to the CAS logout page. app.get( '/logout', cas.logout );

+// This route will authenticate the client with the Express server and then
+// redirect the client to the CAS login page. app.get( '/login', cas.login );
 ```